-4.1 Ports / Harbours / Piers
+4.1 Harbours / Piers

 Aquaculture is very reliant on harbours and piers for several stages in the production cycle.
 Consultees in the main were satisfied with the harbour infrastructure they used, though some areas of concern were raised.
-Several of the ports and harbours mentioned below are strategic gateways for many aspects of Scotland's economic and social activities, aquaculture included.

 Lerwick Harbour was considered effective, with good infrastructure and facilities in place.
 Lerwick Harbour is a deep-water port, situated in a sheltered aspect with minimal tidal effects, with two entrances.
 It handles around 5,000 vessels annually, offering vital support to the oil and gas, fishing, and agriculture and aquaculture industries.